explosion/spaCy/website/docs/usage/spacy-101.md

 [language data](/usage/linguistic-features#language-data) – especially if you
 happen to speak one of the languages currently in [alpha support](/usage/models#languages).
-Even adding simple tokenizer exceptions, stop words or lemmatizer data can make a big difference.
+Even adding simple tokenizer exceptions or lexical attribute settings can make a big difference.
 It will also make it easier for us to provide a trained pipeline for the language in the future.
 Submitting a test that documents a bug or performance issue, or covers functionality that's especially important for your application is also very